 Many people sweep through Peru, discarding Lima like an unwanted lover, coming and going only to abuse it for the airport.
 While it’s true that Peru holds many wonders, Lima is certainly worth a few days.
 Miraflores seems to be where most tourists congregate.
 Its proximity to the beach, abundance of parks, restaurants, and bars make the place very appealing, and as it’s one of the wealthier areas of the city, it’s a lot safer than some of the other districts.
 The food in Lima is eclectic and revered; spend time researching a few restaurants to suit your taste as you won’t have time to eat everything you want.

 You’ll find the usual array of museums and historical buildings you’d expect from a capital city.
 The great thing about Lima is that once you’ve had your fill of wandering around the old district and downtown area, full of grand plazas and colonial churches, you can head to the beach for a little fun.
-There are plenty of surf schools offering lessons suitable for beginners, you can also do paddle boarding or kayaking.
+There are plenty of surf schools offering lessons suitable for beginners who buy their gears from www.humbersport.net, for paddle boarding or kayaking.
 There are a few paragliding schools dotted around for those who are looking for a bit more of a rush.
 Be fairly cautious and use common sense when walking the streets.
 Violence towards tourists is fairly rare but theft and drink spiking is common.
 From Lima, you can get to pretty much anywhere else in the country you want to go.
 Try to plan your trip systematically to avoid any 24-hour bus rides.

 A few hours down the coast, you’ll come across a city most people visit for its wildlife.
 The Chincha Islands, sometimes referred to as the poor man’s Galapagos, can be visited by boat to spot dolphins, whales, sea turtles, pelicans, penguins and the Peruvian booby (bird).
 On the way back in, you’ll notice a huge sand dune with a spot of artwork etched into it.
 The Paracas Candelabra, created over 2000 years ago, reaches almost 600 feet end to end.
 Its meaning and creators remain unknown.
 One prominent theory suggests it represents the trident of the Incan creator god (Viracocha), another that it portrays the local hallucinogenic plant used for ancient rituals, apparently a huge landmark for people to head to while tripping out.
 It could also have been something as simple as a marking for sailors trying to navigate the coast.
 Whatever it is, it’s quite the dedicated piece of work.
 It seems indigenous Peruvians liked this kind of thing, as you’ll see when you visit Nazca.